qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 General auth system improvements to be considered (no particular order):

 * Have security guru/firm audit implementation (I'm no guru)
-* Integrate auth system with database connection configs
+* Integrate auth system with more database connection configs
 * Integrate auth system with Plugin Manager connections
 * Integrate auth system with all HTTP connection classes
 * Integrate auth system into QGIS Server, where user prompts are not supported